-How to Sell T-Shirts on Amazon – Full Guide (2023)
+How to Sell T-Shirts on Amazon – Full Guide (2024)

-How to Sell T-Shirts on Amazon – Full Guide (2023)
+How to Sell T-Shirts on Amazon – Full Guide (2024)

+Now it’s time for you to get among it.
 Strap in, as we will walk you through selling t-shirts on Amazon.

 1. Register an Amazon Seller Account

-You can sell shirts on Amazon with a customer or an Amazon seller account registered with a business email.
+First, you need a customer or an Amazon seller account registered with a business email.

-• An Amazon customer account or a business email
+• An Amazon customer account or a business email.

-• International credit card
+• International credit card.

-• Tax information
+• Tax information.

-• Phone number
+• Phone number.

-• A bank account to earn royalties
+• A bank account to earn royalties.

-Choose between an individual or professional account.
-An individual account is enough for a few t-shirt sales (less than 40 monthly products).
-In that case, a fee of about $0.99 will be charged per sale.
+• An individual account is enough for a few t-shirt sales, with a maximum of 40 items monthly.
+Otherwise, there’s a fee of about $0.99 per sale.

 2. Connect a Print-On-Demand Provider